 APPLES offers an array of services and resources to assist faculty in the development and integration of service-learning experiences in the classroom.
 Although specific understandings of service-learning pedagogy vary as the field has grown, the range of definitions has begun to converge on several core characteristics of service-learning.
 APPLES Service-Learning uses Bringle & Hatcher’s (1995) definition of academic service-learning as a “course-based, credit-bearing educational experience in which students participate in an organized service activity that meets identified community needs and reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline and an enhanced sense of personal values and civic responsibility.”

 At a minimum, service-learning courses must meet the following criteria:

 - the course has a formal, academic curriculum that is rooted in the discipline in which the course is being offered

 - the course contains a set of organized community-based learning activities through which students directly serve a constituency as a means to address an identified community need through a minimum of 30 hours of service

 - the course provides structured opportunities for students to critically connect their service activities to the course curriculum.

 The APPLES staff is available to all faculty and instructors interested in service-learning pedagogy.
-This guide will assist with learning more about the basics of service-learning pedagogy and course development.
 Each semester, APPLES is working with more faculty, new disciplines and exciting courses.
-Faculty new to service-learning should Emily Gangi to schedule a consultation with a staff member.
+Faculty new to service-learning should contact Emily Gangi to schedule a consultation with a staff member.